Whatnot Listing & Show Prep: How to Maximize Your Live Sales

 Pacing and Duration

 Most successful shows run 1.5-3 hours.
-Shorter than 90 minutes and you haven't given viewership enough time to build.
-Longer than 3 hours and energy starts to flag — yours and the audience's.
+Shorter than 90 minutes and viewership hasn't had time to build.
+Longer than 3 hours and energy flags — yours and the audience's.

 Aim for 60-90 seconds per item on average.
-Some items naturally take longer (rare pieces deserve more showtime).
-Some go faster (bundle lots, low-value items).
-The key is maintaining rhythm.
+Some pieces deserve more airtime; bundle lots can go faster.
+The key is rhythm.
 Dead air kills shows.
-Keep the next item ready before the current auction closes.
+Have the next item ready before the current auction closes.

 Lot Strategy: Bundles, Mystery Sets, and Deal Lots

-Individual item auctions are the backbone of a show, but lots and bundles are how you move volume, clear inventory, and create excitement.
+Individual auctions are the backbone of your show.
+But here's the thing: lots and bundles are how you move volume, clear inventory, and create excitement in a single transaction.

 Bundle Lots

-Group 3-5 related items together.
-"Y2K clothing bundle — 4 pieces, all size M" or "Vintage Nike lot — 3 tees."
-Bundles appeal to buyers who want value, and they save you per-item processing fees (one transaction instead of three).
+Group 3-5 related items together — "Y2K clothing bundle, 4 pieces, all size M" or "Vintage Nike lot, 3 tees."
+Bundles appeal to value-seekers and reduce your per-item fees (one transaction instead of three).

-Price the starting bid low enough to create competition.
-A bundle of items individually worth $10-15 each might start at $5.
-The auction dynamic often pushes it to $25-40 total.
-Buyers feel they got a deal.
-You moved four items in one auction instead of four.
+Start the bid low enough to drive competition.
+A bundle of items individually worth $10-15 each might open at $5.
+The auction often pushes it to $25-40.
+Buyers feel they won.
+You moved four items in one shot.

 Surprise Sets

-Whatnot's Surprise Set feature lets you create mystery-style lots where the specific item a buyer receives is randomly selected from a curated set.
-These generate excitement because of the gambling element — buyers love the chance of getting the "best" item in the set.
+Whatnot's Surprise Set feature creates mystery-style lots where a buyer's specific item is randomly selected from a curated set.
+The gambling element drives excitement — buyers want the chance at the "best" item in the pool.

-Rules to follow: your show must be categorized as "Surprise Sets" as the primary format.
-Every set needs an accurate description of possible contents — brand, item type, condition, and quantity.
-No bait-and-switch.
+Your show must be categorized as "Surprise Sets" as the primary format.
+Every set needs an accurate description of possible contents — brand, item type, condition, quantity.
 The lowest-value item in the set should still feel worth the price.

 Surprise Set Integrity

 Whatnot takes surprise set compliance seriously.
 Every item in the set must match the described quality.
-Sellers who pad sets with junk to inflate the count lose buyer trust fast and risk account action.
-The format works when buyers feel the randomness is fair, not when it feels rigged.
+Sellers who pad sets with junk lose buyer trust fast and risk account action.
+The format works when buyers feel the randomness is fair — not when it feels rigged.

 Deal Lots and Clearance

 Use the end of your show to clear slow-moving inventory.
 "Everything in this pile starts at $1" creates a feeding frenzy even for items that wouldn't sell individually.
-You're trading margin for velocity, and that's the right trade when items have been sitting for weeks.
+You're trading margin for velocity — and that's the right trade when inventory has been sitting for weeks.

 Show Scheduling